btoul11/Smart-passenger-detection-system/README.md

 5. **If pressure stays above the threshold** (seat occupied) while the engine is OFF → the buzzer activates, the LED turns on, and the LCD displays `WARNING!
 Child in Bus`.
 6. **If pressure drops below the threshold** (seat empty) → the buzzer stops, the LED turns off, and the LCD returns to `Seat Empty`.

-This threshold-based calibration was required because the FSR's baseline analog reading did not stay perfectly at zero even with no weight applied, so upper/lower bounds were used to prevent false alerts.
+This threshold-based calibration was required because the sensor's baseline analog reading did not stay perfectly at zero even with no weight applied, so upper/lower bounds were used to prevent false alerts.

 ## Authors